 Credit Card Account is color coded pale orange

 Practice a pretend transaction

-- Enter a date a Description an amount in the Income transaction column
+- Enter a date, a name of a client or vendor, a description, a reference (invoice number or check number) and an amount in the Income transaction column

 - enter the amount that has to be allocated into one of the income columns

 - scroll to the right and see that the Total Money Received In column (Column ‘U’) has updated as well as the ‘Funds Available column (Column ‘BF)